|Pack Size||2.4 m²|

 Engineered wood floors last a life time thanks to their unbeatable durability.
 Not only does it last for generations but also attracts less dirt and dust than materials such as carpet, perfect if someone in your household has allergies.
 Very easy to keep clean as well, with only needing a sweep and a mop a few times a week to keep it hygienic.
 It is also resistant to scratches, stains and water - however we’d recommend thinking twice about laying it in rooms that see high exposure to these as they can cause damage.

 However, if the worst does happen don't panic.
-This product is able to be sanded down up to three times due to the generous 3mm wear layer, which will eradicated any damage and general wear and tear.
+This Painswick Paradise Oak 80 x 300 x 10/3mm is able to be sanded down up to three times due to the generous 3mm wear layer, which will eradicate any damage and general wear and tear.

 Wood has been used on floors for generations and its popularity is only increasing.
 The gorgeous natural grains and knots flow beautifully throughout giving your home a beautiful authentic appeal.
 This product shows off a herringbone arrangement, often chosen to give the wow factor and a luxurious feel to your space.
 This pattern is widely used in grand houses and you can certainly replicate this look in your own home.
 We’d recommend this flooring in your hallway to give a grand first impression or add comfort to your living room with its warm honey tone.

-This product boasts an ABC grade, also known as a classic grade.
+This Paradise Oak boasts an ABC grade, also known as a classic grade.
 This means that the natural variation of wood is presented without them being over stressed, perfect if you want something with a bit of character but elegantly subtle.
-The brushed finish gives this flooring added textured and the bevelled edges creating an interesting break between the planks.
+The brushed finish gives this flooring added texture and the bevelled edges creating an interesting break between the planks.